The Travel Guide to the Peninsula de Nicoya, Costa Rica, with detailed Maps, Hotels and Tourist Information

 In Rosario, 6 kms from Puerto Humo you can visit the Tempisque Safari Wildlife Refuge where you can see monkeys, birds, snakes, wildcats and other animals of the tropical dry forest.

 South of Nicoya, in the mountains near the village of Hojancha you can make eco-tours through the forest of the Monte Alto Nature Reserve with its huge array of orchids.
+On your way to Hojancha you can also stop at Hacienda Matambu and make a coffee tour through the plantations.
+You will learn about the cultivation and processing of Costa Rican coffee beans.

 From Hojancha there is a scenic alternative route to Samara.
 It leads through the hilly Guanacaste countryside to Punta Islita, Carrillo and Samara.
 The road is little traveled and only few people live in this area.